Lupennat/lupdo/FETCH.md

 ## Fetched

-Fetched Object is in iterable object, that expose theese methods:
+Fetched Object is an iterable object, that expose theese methods:

 -   get: () => T | undefined;
 -   all: () => T[];